 - Long sleeve cotton t-shirt - (1).
 Good for sleeping in at night or as a base layer if it gets cold in the mornings/evenings.

-- Windproof jacket/windbreaker (1): you'll mainly use this only in the morning, or when sitting around at night.
-But making sure it's windproof is good in case the wind picks up.
+- Windproof jacket/windbreaker (1): you'll mainly use this only in the morning or when sitting around at night.
+But making sure it's windproof is good in case the wind picks up during the day.

 - Lightweight rain jacket: Small enough to pack up in a tiny pocket.
 Good for unexpected rain showers.
 Light weather protection and warmer weather.